July 22, 2014 Building series: a star of David in Williamsburg

 In a previous post, I wrote about the Satmar Rabbi’s influence on the Williamsburg community, and that his anti-zionist stance can be seen all over Williamsburg, even among non-Satmar sects, in the absence of pro-Israeli symbols in its streets.
 Where Israeli flags and Jewish Stars were commonplace in Williamsburg before the non-Hasidic Orthodox population left, the Jewish stars have been vanishing.
 I used the Star of David from the Klausenburg Talmud Torah as an example, but I will follow up on that story of the broken glasswork of that old building in another post.
 (I know I’ve been a little backlogged in finishing some posts I’ve been working on but I hope to get to it soon.
 That building is a great story!)

 I have been asking if anyone can help me find a Jewish star in Hasidic Williamsburg.
 This week I finally found one, and even in the heart of Williamsburg, across the street from the Satmar Rebbe’s original house/synagogue on Bedford Avenue!
 It is on the fence of an empty lot owned by the Vien congregation.
 Previously, there was the big Clymer Street Shul, an orthodox synagogue, and then Congregation Tifereth Israel on that property.
 Since the synagogue was demolished and the construction of a Vien building was delayed due to legal disagreements, the original fence is still up.
-As of 2020, it looks like permits have been filed for residential project on this lot.
+As of 2020, it looks like permits have been filed for a residential project on this lot.

 The story of the Clymer Street Synagogue is an important one, and it pains me that it’s lost.
 I spent quite some time trying to piece it together by combing the old pages of the Brooklyn Eagle and googling the heck out of google, but it’s been hard to get the story or images of the important synagogue that once stood here.